facebook-pixel

 The lake’s size fluctuates naturally with seasonal and long-term weather patterns, but the lake has been experiencing decline for decades as Utahns take water out of rivers and streams that once fed the Great Salt Lake for use in homes, farms and industries.

-As it fluctuated this year, it fell short of the level one state official predicted it might hit amid snow melt.
+As levels fluctuated this water year — between Oct.
+1, 2023, and Sept.
+30, 2024 — they ultimately fell short where one state official predicted it might hit amid snow melt.

-But it still had high enough water levels to play home to a “tremendous number” of duck broods, more successful duck nests and more shorebirds this year, according to one state agency.
+The lake did still have high enough water levels to play home to a “tremendous number” of duck broods, more successful duck nests and more shorebirds this year, according to one state agency.

 This spring, pelicans returned to Gunnison Island following a mass exodus the previous year amid low lake levels and — surprisingly — to Hat Island, where there hasn’t been a record of them nesting for decades.